coderefinery/git-intro/_episodes/02-basics.md

 teaching: 25
 exercises: 20
 questions:
-  - "What is Git?"
+  - What is Git?
-  - "What is a repository?"
+  - What is a repository?
-  - "How do I make commits?"
+  - How do I make commits?
-  - "How do I select what to commit?"
+  - How do I select what to commit?
-  - "How can I undo things?"
+  - How can I undo things?
 objectives:
-  - "Learn to create Git repositories and make commits."
+  - Learn to create Git repositories and make commits.
-  - "Get a grasp of the structure of a repository."
+  - Get a grasp of the structure of a repository.
-  - "Learn how to inspect the project history."
+  - Learn how to inspect the project history.
-  - "Learn how to write useful commit log messages."
+  - Learn how to write useful commit log messages.
 keypoints:
   - "Initializing a Git repository is simple: `git init`"
-  - "Commits should be used to tell a story."
+  - Commits should be used to tell a story.
-  - "Git uses the .git folder to store the snapshots."
+  - Git uses the .git folder to store the snapshots.
 ---

 ## Tracking a guacamole recipe with Git